grnet/kamaki/docs/setup.rst

     $ kamaki livetest cyclades create_server

-The unit testing system
+The unit tests
-"""""""""""""""""""""""
+""""""""""""""

-Kamaki container a set of finegrained unit tests for the kamaki.clients package.
+Kamaki features a set of unit tests for the kamaki.clients package.
 This set is not used when kamaki is running.
 Instead, it is aimed to developers who debug or extent kamaki.
 For more information, check the `Going Agile <developers/extending-clients-api.html#going-agile>`_ entry at the `developers section <developers/extending-clients-api.html>`_.